Christian Alcohol Rehab and Faith-Based Treatment

-Utilizing spirituality in the battle against alcoholism is not uncommon.
-Alcoholics Anonymous, and various other recovery programs and treatment centers, have a spiritual aspect to them.
+Utilizing spirituality, like joining a Christian alcohol rehab, in the battle against alcoholism is not uncommon.
+Alcoholics Anonymous, and various other recovery programs and treatment centers, involve a spirituality-based aspect.
 However, generally such a spirituality is rather vague.
 It is up to the individual to decide on the nature of the god they relinquish control to.

 A More Focused Spirituality